MedBot-team/NaBot/RasaReport.md

     - <img src="report_images/customer.png" width="400">

 # Cons
-- Some of the rasa's featuers (Like CDD, Analytics, ...) are only available in proprietary solutions.
+- Some of the rasa's features (Like CDD, Analytics, ...) are only available in proprietary solutions.
     - <img src="report_images/rasa_platform.png" width="600">

 - License issue in Rasa X